Disgustingly Stinky Food – Tasty Though

 Had enough yet?
 Surely, there’s room for some dessert.

-Might we suggest stinking toe fruit (right), which masquerades under the entirely misleading name of locust when not growing in Jamaica.
+Might we suggest stinking toe fruit (below), which masquerades under the entirely misleading name of locust when not growing in Jamaica.
 It looks like a large brown toe and its name is descriptive of its scent.
 Some extravagant claims are made about this sweet fruit’s medicinal powers.

 Durian fruit is a bit niffy; okay, it’s a lot niffy.
 It’s a spiky fruit that grows in Southeast Asia, and one of its fans, Lionel Bauer, writes that, “Those who like durian typically regard it as the king of fruit.”